5-Examples-of-Profitable-Businesses-in-Colombia

 Sticking with services, the retail side of Colombia’s economy is more established and arguably even easier to begin.

 The massive influx in foreign tourism has contributed to a significant rise in foreign-owned hospitality businesses.
-In fact, Colombia saw a record 4.5 million foreign visitors travel to its shores last year, helping grow the tourism sector by 3.3% in national GDP.
+In fact, 5’869,869 non-resident visitors visited Colombia at the end of 2023, according to the Office of Economic Studies of the Ministry of Commerce, Industry and Tourism.
 Significantly, this was higher than any other Latin American nation.

 Over the past decade, there’s been more than 100 hotels, bars and restaurants set up through foreign investment.
 Part of this is due to the Colombian government issuing favorable fiscal policies for hospitality-based businesses, including tax exemptions for all capital goods in tourism-based exports, and tax discounts for the employment of handicapped or disabled workers in this sector.